gregferg/passtheconch_pilot/README.md

 ![splash_picture](./docs/PassTheConch.png)

-Pass the Conch was created as a short, turn based game to help people practice creative writing and joint storytelling.
-It is meant as a way to warm up before writing, to postpone boredom, other whatever other use you can find for it!
-None of the stories are saved, so if you like what you write, make sure to copy paste it to another application before starting another story otherwise the story will be gone...for...ever
+Pass the Conch was created as a short, turn-based game to help people practice creative writing and joint storytelling.
+It is meant as a way to warm up before writing, to postpone boredom, or however else you would like to use it.
+None of the stories are saved, so if you like what you write, make sure to copy & paste it to another application before starting your next story.
+Otherwise, it will be gone forever!

 ## Features & Implementation